run-llama/llama-hub/README.md

 To assist with the submission process, we have prepared a [submission template notebook](https://github.com/run-llama/llama_index/blob/main/docs/examples/llama_dataset/ragdataset_submission_template.ipynb) that walks you through the above-listed steps.
 We highly recommend that you use this template notebook.

+(NOTE: you can use the above process for submitting any of our other supported types of llama-datasets such as the `LabelledEvaluatorDataset`.)

 ## Running tests